steve-downey/view_maybe/papers/view-maybe.md

 # Proposal

 Add a range adaptor object `views::maybe`, returning a view over an object, capturing by value.
-Dor `nullable` objects, provide a zero size range for objects which are disengaged.
+For `nullable` objects, provide a zero size range for objects which are disengaged.
 A _`nullable`_ object is one that is both contextually convertible to bool and for which the type produced by dereferencing is an equality preserving object.
-Non void pointers, `std::optional`, and the proposed  `expected` [@P0323R9] types all models _`nullable`_.
+Non void pointers, `std::optional`, and the proposed  `expected` [@P0323R9] types all model _`nullable`_.
 Function pointers do not, as functions are not objects.
 Iterators do not generally model _`nullable`_, as they are not required to be contextually convertible to bool.

 # Design